Chapter 8:

 “I just hide it well.”
 Alonso’s phone rang.

 “Yeah.
 I should probably charge my phone and get back to what I was working on.”
-As the door closed behind Alonso, Nicolaus returned to his room and connected his phone to the charger.
-As soon as the device powered on a call came through.
+The door closed behind Alonso; leaving Nicolaus.
+As soon as his phone was connected to the charger and powered on, a notification came through.
+Their training for the night was cancelled by Vernon, but before Nicolaus could do anything else, a call popped up on screen!
 “Huh?
 Vergil…oh right.
 I was going to message him.”
-Nicolaus answered, and his young friend bombarded him with incoherent stuttering!
+Nicolaus nonchalantly, only to be bombarded incoherent stuttering!

 “Whoa!
 Calm down, Vergil!
 Are you alright?!”

-“I…” What Nicolaus didn’t know was that on the other side of the line, Vergil Trask sat with his psychic energy projects scattered around his bedroom!
-He’d unintentionally crafted them, each taking different distorted shapes.
+“I…” What Nicolaus didn’t know was that on the other side of the line, Vergil sat with his psychic energy projects scattered around his bedroom!
+He’d unintentionally crafted them, each taking distorted and malformed shapes.
 “I…I’m trying to calm d-down…but…”

 “What happened?!
 Do you need me to come over?”